bansallove03/Vision-Attend/README.md

         ->flask
         ->threading
         (This Process May take some time)
 Step6: Now run EncodeGenerator.py code and this will seek most time.
+        Add student data in excel and update excel formulae according to requirements.
 Step7: Just run code from app.py.
 Step8: Offical login and attendance started:
 Step9: Just point your face in front of camera till you see ATTENDANCE MARKED IN GREEN COLOR